-Broom plants are small to medium-sized shrubs with evergreen or deciduous foliage.
+Broom plants are small- to medium-sized shrubs with evergreen or deciduous foliage.
 Leaves are green and small, usually lanceolate.
 The two main species that share the common name Broom are Cytisus and Genista.
 Both look very similar.
 The main difference is Genistas are more tolerant of lime in water and soil.
-From the Fabaceae (legume) or Leguminosae (pea) family, broom plants bear pea-like flowers in shades of yellow as well as cream, rose, crimson, orange, mauve, lavender, and brownish-red.
+From the Fabaceae (legume) or Leguminosae (pea) family, broom plants bear pea-like flowers in shades of yellow as well as many others.
 It grows quickly in a lax, bushy habit.
 One quite common sweet broom (Cytisus racemosus syn.
 Genista racemosa) is often found along highways on the West Coast of the United States.

 Some gardeners regard the broom plant to be an invasive weed, while others favor this attractive fast-spreading plant for its airy feel and scented summer blossoms, which attract many pollinators.

 |Botanical Name||Cytisus spp. and Genista spp.|

-|Common Names||Broom, Broom Plant, Sweet Broom, Scotch Broom|
+|Common Names||Broom, Broom Plant, Sweet Broom|

 |Plant Type||Evergreen shrub|

-|Mature Size||6 to 8 ft. tall, 5 to 6 ft. wide|
+|Mature Size||6-8 ft. tall, 5-6 ft. wide|

-|Soil Type||Well-drained, Loam, Poor|
+|Soil Type||Well-drained, loam, poor|

-|Soil pH||Acidic, Neutral, Alkaline|
+|Soil pH||Acidic, neutral, alkaline|

-|Bloom Time||Late Spring, Summer|
+|Bloom Time||Late spring, summer|

 Broom Plant Care